googleads/googleads-dfa-reporting-samples/java/v2.0/README.md

-# DFA Reporting Java Samples
+# DFA Reporting and Trafficking Java Samples

 This is a collection of samples written in Java which provide a starting place for your experimentation into the DFA Reporting and Trafficking API.